Digitally Sign PDFs: An Essential Guide for Professionals

 Employing single sign-on to enhance the internal signing workflow

-By deploying ConsignO Cloud, the electronic signature platform, all employees can sign using Single Sign-On (SSO).
-This allows regulated professionals to sign with professional digital signatures, while employees can sign with more robust electronic signatures.
+By deploying ConsignO Cloud, the electronic signature platform, all employees can easily sign off on documents using Single Sign-On (SSO).
+This allows regulated professionals to sign with their professional digital signature, while employees can sign with more robust electronic signatures.

 Uncovering the prevalent bad practices in the engineering industry

-Unfortunately, bad practices are prevalent within the industry which can put at risk the engineering profession, public protection, and ultimately, the public’s trust in the practice.
+Unfortunately, bad practices are still pervasive within the industry, which can put at risk the engineering profession itself, public protection, and ultimately, the public’s trust in the practice.

-Whether due to a lack of knowledge, resistance to change, or negligence, professionals are using workaround methods to avoid employing best practices related to digital signatures.
+Whether due to a lack of knowledge, negligence, or resistance to change, professionals often use workaround methods to avoid employing best practices related to digital signatures.

 Here are a few examples:

-• Although an electronic signature provided through a platform can protect a document’s integrity with a signature certificate, the signer’s identity is often only verified using an email and sometimes a second factor (e.g., SMS).
-However, these identity factors do not prove at all that the signer is indeed an engineer authorized to practice.
+- Although an electronic signature provided through a platform can protect a document’s integrity with a signature certificate, the signer’s identity is often only verified using an email and sometimes a second factor (e.g., SMS).
+However, these identity factors do not prove that the signer is indeed an engineer authorized to practice.

 Looking forward: taking action against engineering fraud